AustinCodingAcademy/alumni-gitbook/2019-summer/4-networking.md

   * Choose events that are tailored to your interested.
 The more specific, the better!
   * Join the event's Meetup page, Facebook group, etc.
   * Sign up for the group/event's email newsletter.
-* **Choose one upcoming event that you plan to attend.** It can be one of the Meetups/events on your list, or a different event that's not on your list.
+* **Choose one upcoming event that you plan to attend.** It can be our class networking field trip, one of the Meetups/events on your list, or a different event that's not on your list.
   * Set a concrete game plan / goal for the event.
     * Examples: Speak to a representative from 3 companies you're interested in, talk to at least 1 person about your favorite coding project, etc.